Creating an Employee Engagement AND Happiness Strategy

 On or Off?

-You have the choice of using our Close The Feedback Loop tool on any of our surveys throughout the platform.
+You have the choice of using our Close The Feedback Loop tool on any of our employee engagement or happiness surveys throughout the platform.
 We always recommend turning it on whenever you can.

 Yes, the tool takes time and commitment but more importantly it builds trust for the programme and provides context around feedback.
 Our platform makes it as easy as possible for you.
 All your comments which require feedback can be found in one place.
 All this without compromising anonymity.